 As the former mayor of Stratford, Connecticut, and a U.S. Army veteran, he believes in putting people first.
 When you’re suffering from injuries and the emotional trauma that comes with them, he will treat you with the compassion and care you deserve.

 Contact Our Truck Collision Lawyer

 To schedule your confidential and complimentary case evaluation, please call 203-339-5991.
-Mr. Miron fights for the rights of clients in Bridgeport, New Haven, Stamford, Waterbury and surrounding areas of Connecticut.
+Jim fights for the rights of clients in Bridgeport, New Haven, Stamford, Waterbury and surrounding areas of Connecticut.